pbakota/csharp-realtime-board/README.md

 All configuration files are in the "config" folder.
 There are two:

 1. `app.config.js`
-    This file is used by the client side and it only contains the URI for the websocket endpoint
+    This file is used by the client side, and it only contains the URI for the websocket endpoint

 1. `appsettings.json`
-    Thi config file is for the server-side websocket server
+    This config file is for the server-side websocket server